 Risks include capsular contracture, which may require surgery to release the scar, and/or removal of the implant.
 Implant rupture will result in implant removal and/or replacement.
 Other risks are bleeding, infection, malpositioning, skin rippling secondary to the use of the saline-filled implant and permanently altered sensation in the nipple and/or other areas of the breast.

-Patients can go back to work and resume some activities within a few days to one week, but breasts will be sensitive to touch for two to three weeks.
-Scars will fade over time, but never disappear entirely.
+Patients can return to work and resume some activities in a few days to a week, but the breasts will be tender to the touch for two to three weeks.
+Scars will fade over time, but will never completely disappear, Enfermeras a domicilio Medellín are excellent for this type of recovery

 The duration of improvement is variable, and implants may have to be removed or replaced in a number of years.
 Women considering breast augmentation should be aware that special techniques are necessary to get a reliable mammogram of a breast with an implant, and experienced technicians are not available at all mammography facilities.
 Ultrasound examinations may help to detect breast lumps or evaluate the status of an implant.